aquasecurity/trivy/README.md

 https://nvd.nist.gov/vuln/search

-This option is useful when you don't need vulnerability details.
-This option should be suitable for CI/CD.
+This option is useful when you don't need vulnerability details and is suitable for CI/CD.
+To find the additional information, you can search vulnerability details on the NVD website.

 ```
 $ trivy --light alpine:3.10